mui/material-ui/docs/src/pages/component-demos/stepper/stepper.md

 ## Mobile Stepper

-The [mobile steps](https://material.io/guidelines/components/steppers.html#steppers-types-of-steps) implements a compact stepper suitable for a mobile device.
+This component implements a compact stepper suitable for a mobile device.
+See [mobile steps](https://material.io/guidelines/components/steppers.html#steppers-types-of-steps) for it's inspiration.

 ### Mobile Stepper - Text